 As a final touch, the monoprints are varnished, both to add luster to the images and as a protection to preserve the completed work of art.

-Monoprints are one-of-a-kind pieces of art that start life on a press - either a flat-bed press or a lithographic press.
+Monoprints are one-of-a-kind pieces of art that start life on a press - either a flat-bed press or an offset proofing press.
 Although images in a “series” are similar, each is finished with various inks, textures and pencil renderings to set it apart from other completed works in the series.

 Jack Pachuta, Print Artist - PO Box 191, Cedarburg, WI 53012 - (262)573-1403 - firstname.lastname@example.org